-Idaho’s changing climate is impacting the places we love, our lifestyles and the health of our communities.
-We are seeing more severe wildfires, more extreme temperatures, and less reliable water supplies.
-These changes have far-reaching consequences that affect many aspects of our lives, from the air we breathe to the food we eat.
+Idahoans are feeling the impacts of climate change.
+Across the state, communities are experiencing more frequent and more intense droughts, heat waves, wildfires, smoke and more.
+These changes have far-reaching consequences that affect every aspect of our lives, from the air we breathe to the food we eat.

 Idahoans Care About Climate

-This past year, TNC commissioned a survey of registered voters to gauge Idahoans’ thinking about climate change and possible solutions in our state.
-The survey provided evidence of shifting attitudes on climate change across the political spectrum and is reason for optimism.
-According to the poll, 69 percent of Idahoans think climate change is happening.
-Nearly two-thirds think climate change will harm future generations but agree climate change can be solved if everyone works together.
+In 2020, TNC commissioned a survey of registered voters to gauge Idahoans’ thinking about climate change and possible solutions in our state.
+According to the poll, nearly two-thirds think climate change will harm future generations but agree climate change can be solved if everyone works together.
 There is also strong support for conservation-focused policies across the state, such as conserving forests and wetlands that naturally remove pollutants from the air.

 Climate Conversation Video Series

 Idaho is home to wide-ranging species that need large, connected natural areas.
-Idaho’s changing climate threatens their future due to impacts on their habitat and studies show that wildlife is moving 11 miles north and 36 ft in elevation each decade to cope with these changes.
-To help wildlife, TNC is using climate resilience science to identify and conserve the places that are more likely to sustain plants and animals even as the climate changes.
-In North Idaho, this means conserving working forests so grizzly bears can move between mountain ranges, and in central Idaho, we are keeping one of the longest pronghorn migration routes intact.
+Idaho’s changing climate threatens their future due to impacts on their habitat and studies show that wildlife is moving 11 miles north and 36 feet in elevation each decade to cope with these changes.
+To help wildlife, TNC is using another nature-based solution, climate resilience science, to identify and conserve the places that are more likely to sustain plants and animals even as the climate changes.